xenharmonic-devs/sonic-weave/BUILTIN.md

 Remove and return the first interval in the current/given scale.

 ### simplify(*interval*)
 Get rid of interval formatting.
+Simplifies a ratio to lowest terms.

 ### sin(*x*)
 Calculate sin x.